Wisconsin

 Wisconsin's new 2026 school and utility no-fly rules

-Two companion 2025 laws, Wisconsin Act 189 and Wisconsin Act 194, both took effect April 3, 2026, and together created Wis.
-Stat. section 114.045.
+dates to 2015 Wisconsin Act 318, which banned flying a drone over a Wisconsin correctional institution or its grounds without authorization from the secretary of corrections (for a state facility) or the county sheriff (for a county jail); that rule remains in force today under subsection (1m)(a) and carries the same $5,000 forfeiture penalty as the newer rules below.
+Two companion 2025 laws, Wisconsin Act 189 and Wisconsin Act 194, both took effect April 3, 2026, and expanded section 114.045 to add school and utility-facility no-fly rules.
 The school-property rule bars operating a drone over property owned by a school, or on which a school is located, while the school is open for instruction or hosting a school-board-approved event, unless the school board or its designee authorizes the flight; a school board must respond to an authorization request within five business days.
 The utility-facility rule separately bars flying a drone at an altitude below 300 feet, or within 500 feet, of a parcel containing a water reclamation facility, gas or electric power plant, generating station, substation, telecommunications carrier plant, internet or cable service facility, public water system facility, or petroleum refinery.

 | Restriction | Threshold | Exceptions | Penalty |